mathurinm/mathurinm.github.io/_pages/about.md

 ## News
+- 07/26: I will give a [tutorial on Memorization and generalization of flow matching and diffusion](https://blog.icml.cc/2026/04/02/announcing-the-icml-2026-tutorials/) at ICML 2026 in Seoul, with Quentin Bertrand
+- 06/26: Happy to have been a jury member for [Inria's ISFP positions](https://www.inria.fr/fr/inria-starting-faculty-position-isfp), on benchmark and safety of AI.
+- 06/26: With Kimia Nadjahi, Elsa Cazelles and Hadrien Hendrikx we organize the 4th edition of [Learning and Optimization in Luminy](https://conferences.cirm-math.fr/3630.html) (LOL) in CIRM (Marseille).
+This edition's themes are Generative modelling, optimization for deep learning, and trustworthy ML.
 - 06/26: In June 2026, with Quentin Bertrand we will organize the [Peyresq summer school on generative modelling and optimal transport](https://www.gretsi.fr/peyresq2026) (in French)
 - 02/26: In Feb.
 2026, with Audrey Repetti and Carola-Bibiane Schonlieb, we organized a [one week AI hackathon for women in mathematical sciences](https://icms.ac.uk/activities/workshop/ai-hackathon/), during which I gave a 3 h tutorial on generative models (material [here](/teaching)).
 - 12/25: With Rémi Gribonval we organized a [one day workshop on Optimal transport](https://notes.inria.fr/s/WNZfFTO28x) for the departure of [Titouan Vayer](https://tvayer.github.io/) from the Ockham Team.
 Best of luck in Rennes!